 So this is not technical advice but more of general guidance on how NOT to sound like playing scales.

 This is the complete score after each iteration, from simple to complex.
 You can grab any material you want to enrich your improvisation:

-- Be free, don’t fear to make mistakes.
+- Be free, don’t fear making mistakes.
 It is by making mistakes that you will free up your violin.
 You will play something and think:” this sounds great” or “that sounded horrible, I won’t play it again”.
-Your ear will be your judge but as long as you continue to educate your ear together with your technique.
+Your ear will be your judge as long as you continue to educate your ear with your technique.
 Remember that Miles once said that there is no such thing as a wrong note.